 For more granular instructions, including how you can use mail merge to create letters, see the Microsoft support article about using mail merge.

-Prepare your worksheet in Excel.
+- Prepare your worksheet in Excel.
 Open your CSV file in Excel.
 Organize the worksheet with clear column names and your preferred capitalization and formatting.
-If you're working with a Remine-downloaded CSV, you'll want to focus on columns G through N (or R, if you want to identify more than one owner).

 - Connect the Excel worksheet to your Word document.
 Open a blank Word document.
 On the Mailings tab, click Start Mail Merge.
 This is where you can select your document type, whether it be a full envelope, a sheet of labels, or something else.